hmanhduc2k/Classical-Collection/README.md

     - `piece.js`: interact to show the piece, comment, edit comment, delete comment, or upvote a comment as requested...

 ## Acknowledgements:

+All sample datas are taken from YouTube and Wikipedia, and I do not own anything.
+I used the data purely for demonstration and sample purposes, and I do not claim them as my own.

+Acknowledgement for the background has been done on the Index page.

+Acknowledgement to Adobe Spark for the logo I have created on their platform

+Acknowledgement to Django documentations and Python documentations for reference to some concepts I have utilized (Difference Library, Regular Expressions...)